 As movie fans frequently irritated by Wolverine’s prevalence in superhero films that are supposedly ensemble pieces first and foremost, we have to admit saying goodbye to the longest-running superhero portrayal still leaves a lump in our throats.

 Hot take incoming: this is still the best X-Men movie.
 And it’s primarily because Wolverine’s bloated presence irks us so much in the other mutant brawls.
 X2 is an ensemble piece through and through.

 Sure, the film delves into Logan’s troubled past with characteristic brutality and some surprising sensitivity, but each member of the team is given thrilling moments to shine.
 New players are even introduced without bogging down the core cast.

-Nightcrawler’s crucial and endearing supporting role still hasn’t been topped, Magneto teaming-up with the good guys only to betray them at the last minute remains gripping (before this M.O. turned stale in later entries), and the fact X2 manages to construct a breathtaking finale around Patrick Stewart sitting stationary in his wheelchair remains a sight to behold over ten years later.
+Nightcrawler’s crucial and endearing supporting role still hasn’t been topped; Magneto teaming-up with the good guys only to betray them at the last minute remains gripping (before this M.O. turned stale in later entries); and the fact X2 manages to construct a breathtaking finale around Patrick Stewart sitting stationary in his wheelchair remains a sight to behold over a decade later.

 Spider-Man: Into the Spider-Verse